-Forty-five years ago what became Aspen Gay Ski Week began in a bar over an argument about dancing and liberal politics in Aspen, who’d have thought?
+Forty-seven years ago, what became Aspen Gay Ski Week began in a bar over an argument about dancing and liberal politics in Aspen; who’d have thought?

-A group of local guys, Jon Busch, David Hoch, Tom Duesterberg, Russell Anderson, and others along with groups of gay tourists from various ski clubs (San Diego, Los Angeles, and Chicago) decided to meet more officially every January.
+A group of local guys, Jon Busch, David Hoch, Tom Duesterberg, Russell Anderson, and others, along with groups of gay tourists from various ski clubs (San Diego, Los Angeles, and Chicago) decided to meet more officially every January to celebrate the LGBTQ+ Community.
 Every year each ski club volunteered to host parties on different nights to which all were invited.
 The local contingent’s contribution was at first only a welcoming party to kick things off.
-But over the years the all-volunteer “let’s put on a show” effort became the world’s first, and for many years only, gay ski week.
+But over the years, the all-volunteer “let’s put on a show” effort became the world’s first and for many years only, gay ski week.

 One party became many parties.
 Hot tub get-togethers became the Saturday night pool party.
 Spur of the moment “catch as catch can” drag shows became the downhill costume contest.
-Disco became house and then deep house, electronica and dance.
+Disco became house and then deep house, electronica, and dance.
 Well of course it began as a way to meet guys and have fun.
-But at its roots Aspen Gay Ski Week is also about politics and civil rights.
+But at its roots Aspen Gay Ski Week is also about politics, pride, and civil rights.

 In 1977 or so, local Jon Busch had gotten in trouble in a local bar over dancing with a man.
 Aspen has a tradition of liberal thought that began in the 70s but it had limits and one of the limits was guys dancing together openly.
 Being only a few years after Stonewall, gay rights hadn’t made much of an inroad into rural Colorado—even in liberal Aspen.
 But in 1979 Busch and other local guys pushed for and eventually secured gay rights protections in Aspen—a first in the state.
 Boulder and Denver followed.